Contemporary fiction written as John Lynch

 Billy is born into the family from hell.
 But love comes in many forms, all of them redemptive.
 A story of tragedy and love you won’t want to put down A powerful, unrelenting page-turner.
 Highly recommended Wishing Shelf Awards A wonderful book…Helen Baggott

 If God made Man in his image, and if man is not the nicest person you ever met, doesn’t that tell us something about God?
-On the verge of death, Ted Bailey fights for his immortal soul in a trial that looks like a chat show from hell, where the witnesses are people from his past life and people who died centuries before he was born
+On the verge of death, Ted Bailey fights for his immortal soul in a trial that looks like a chat show from hell, where some witnesses are people from his past life and some died centuries before he was born

 Sharon Wright: Butterfly Nobody gives Sharon a chance.
 Except Sharon